(September 23, 2016)

 After many years in general practice on staff at Women’s College Hospital in Toronto, Dr. Jaczek became the Medical Officer of Health and Commissioner of Health Services for The Regional Municipality of York where - for 18 years - she had responsibility for public health, land ambulance and long-term care for more than 1 million people.

 Minister Jaczek’s involvement with numerous health and community organizations has earned her prestigious awards from the University of Toronto’s Public Health Sciences Alumni association, the Association of Local Public Health Agencies and York Region.
-In October 2016, Dr. Jaczek received the Ontario Psychological Association Public Service Award.
-Earlier in 2016, she received the Ontario Medical Association, Life Membership Award.
+In 2016, Dr. Jaczek received the Ontario Psychological Association Public Service Award and the Ontario Medical Association, Life Membership Award.
+In April 2017, she was awarded the Helen Keller Award by the Canadian Foundation for Physically Disabled Persons and the Canadian Helen Keller Centre for the contributions she has made to hearing and visually impaired Ontarians.